-After this book was published (in 1924 when Jack was about 44 years of age), there was yet still more to follow that makes Goodwin’s life story even more interesting.
+After this book was published (in 1924 when Jack would have been about 44 years of age), there was yet still more to follow that made Goodwin’s life story even more interesting.
 Having done some additional research, I’ll expand on it here.

 Goodwin went on as a world-famous boxing trainer for nine years after the publication of this book, as demand for his services remained strong.
 However, in 1932 his doctor warned him off continuing due to heart trouble.

 On the 3rd of March, 1932, Goodwin was the trainer to Canadian fighter Larry Gains in his defence of the Commonwealth (British Empire) Heavyweight Title at London’s Royal Albert Hall against South African heavyweight Don McCorkindale.